modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-1-sect-1.md

 ***

-!!! note Dictatorial and democratic conceptualizations of spaces.
+!!! note "Dictatorial and democratic conceptualizations of spaces."

 ## Introduction